pedroOrvalho/E-commerce-FrontEnd-Mockup/README.md

 # FRONT END PROJECT

-The front end project is to practice React with TypeScript and Redux.
-Completing all requirement, you will get 20 points/ 20 points.
+The front end project uses React with TypeScript and Redux.
+Completing all requirement, you will get 20 points.
 Good luck and HAVE FUN !!!

 ### How to run project